nww/nightnight/README.md

 nightnight was created by [Masamichi Souzou](http://mmsz.co) and built by the team at [Neeley Worldwide](http://neeleyworldwide.com).

-For more information or press inquiries contact us at → 1@mmsz.co
+For more information contact → 1@mmsz.co

 <sub>Copyright (c) 2016 Masamichi Souzou and distrubuted under the terms of the MIT License.</sub>

 # Install